aarya25dh/Python-Assignment/README.md

 # Python Basics Workshop Assignment

-This repository contains beginner-friendly solutions for the 7-day Python Basics Workshop assignment.
+This repository contains beginner-friendly solutions for the assignment given in accordance with the Code For Change Python Basics Workshop.
 Each function was written by a computer science student who just learned the basics of Python, including:

 - Keywords
+- Slicing
+- Indexing
+- List Methods
+- Tuples
+- Sets
+- Dictionaries
+- Pre-built Functions
-- If-else conditions
+- Conditional statements
 - Loops
 - String and list handling
 - Function definitions